key40121/blog/content/posts/effective-c++-chapter-2.md

 };

 ```
-Well, this is just a convetion so we actually can violate this convention from compiler's point of view.
+Well, this is just a convetion so we actually can violate this convention which is not recommended though.

+***
 ## Item 11 : Handle assignment to self in operator=
 When you use copy assignment, you have to be careful with self assignment in addition to shallow copy.
 Let's say we have class with raw pointer, and if it is assigned with the same instance, it should not delete the resource it has.